 If a DC circuit breaker or fuse fails or becomes damaged, you can replace the breaker or fuse in the field as described below.

 Replacing Breakers

-Circuit breakers protect the power circuits for the C7 shelves and battery strings.
-The breakers are located inside the rectifier fuse panel area.
+Circuit breakers protect the power circuits for the equipment shelves and battery strings.
+The breakers are located inside the rectifier fuse panel area (optional Eltek rectifier) or at distribution panel.